Updated: Dec 30, 2020

 It's your turn!
 Turn it wide open.
 Use any operations you can think of and see if you can express any number you can think of in terms of four fours.
 You can use addition, multiplication, subtraction, division, powers, square roots, factorials, concatenation, even things like decimal points and bars (see below) and choose functions.
 Anything is game here!
 Try writing the first 40, or the first 100, or even the first 200!

 I hope you found something interesting!
 This is the version of the problem pretty much everybody knows.
 It seems limitless, and it requires so much creativity.
-I've heard of plenty of mathematicians passing a train ride or a flight by seeing how high they can get if they start at 1 and go up.
+There are plenty of stories of mathematicians whiling away a train ride or a flight by seeing how far they can get through the Four Fours problem if they start at 1 and go up.
 It's really fun to try to come up with a possibility on the spot, and it requires a bit of ingenuity too.

 Now, with everything wide open, there's no reason you can't express any number in terms of four fours.
 Since we have operations that apply to one 4, we have an infinite number of possibilities.